DoubleML/doubleml-docs/doc/shared/models/rdd.rst

 **Regression Discontinuity Designs (RDD)** are causal inference methods used when treatment assignment is determined by a continuous running variable ("score") crossing a known threshold ("cutoff").
-These designs exploit discontinuities in the probability of receiving treatment at the cutoff to estimate local treatment effects.
+These designs exploit discontinuities in the probability of receiving treatment at the cutoff to estimate the average treatment effect.
 RDDs are divided into two main types: **Sharp** and **Fuzzy**.

 The key idea behind RDD is that units just above and just below the threshold are assumed to be comparable, differing only in the treatment assignment.
 This allows estimating the causal effect at the threshold by comparing outcomes of treated and untreated units.